-- 1 Copy the .NET assembly into any local directory. - 2 In SAS Enterprise , start the Add-In Manager in SAS Enterprise Guide.
-Select Tools ► Add-In ► Add-In Manager. - 3 In the Add-In Manager dialog box, select Browse . - 4 Navigate to the directory where you stored your .NET assembly. - 5 Click Open to display the names of the custom tasks in the assembly. - 6 Click OK to accept the custom tasks and register them in SAS Enterprise Guide. - 7 Test the new custom tasks by selecting View ► Task List or Tools ► Add-In.
+- 1. Copy the .NET assembly into any local directory. - 2.
+In SAS Enterprise , start the Add-In Manager.
+Select Tools ⇒ Add-In ⇒ Add-In Manager. - 3.
+In the Add-In Manager dialog box, select Browse. - 4.
+Navigate to the directory where you stored your .NET assembly. - 5.
+Click Open to display the names of the custom tasks in the assembly. - 6.
+Click OK to accept the custom tasks and register them in SAS Enterprise Guide. - 7.
+Test the new custom tasks by selecting View \Rightarrow Task List or Tools \Rightarrow Add-In.

-Register Custom Tasks As Capabilities
+Register Custom Tasks as Capabilities